The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Keith Haring’s Poster For Nuclear Disarmament (signed) is estimated to be worth between £1,100 and £1,650.
-This lithograph print, created in 1982, has shown consistent value growth, with an average annual growth rate of 5%.
+The value of Keith Haring’s Poster For Nuclear Disarmament (signed) is estimated to be worth between £1,150 and £1,700.
+This lithograph print, created in 1982, has shown consistent value growth, with an average annual growth rate of 4%.
 This work has an auction history of seven total sales since its entry to the market in October 2005.
-In the last five years, the hammer price has ranged from £850 in May 2021 to £3,476 in August 2022.
-The average return to the seller over the past five years is £1,507.
-The edition size of this artwork is not available.
+In the past five years, the hammer price has ranged from £850 in May 2021 to £3,476 in August 2022.
+The average annual growth rate for this work is 3%.
+The edition size of this artwork is not publicly available.

 Meaning & Analysis